 Dissolving Filler: The Basics

-The majority of lip filler, cheek filler and under-eye filler is hyaluronic acid based product.
-This includes products like Juvederm, Restylane and Belotero.
+The majority of lip filler, cheek filler, and under-eye filler is the hyaluronic acid-based product.
+This includes products like Juvederm, Restylane, and Belotero.
 While we often see amazing results posted on social media, the truth is that not all patients will love the results of their fillers.
 The good news is that there is a medication that can be injected to dissolve the filler directly.

-Often times, filler can be placed unevenly by novice injectors.
-This is a opportunity for an injector to sell you MORE filler when you actually need LESS in a particular area.
+Oftentimes, a filler can be placed unevenly by novice injectors.
+This is an opportunity for an injector to sell you MORE filler when you actually need LESS in a particular area.

-Another common reason to want filler dissolved is if filler that is placed superficially and creates lumps and nodules.
+Another common reason to want filler dissolved is if the filler is placed superficially and creates lumps and nodules.

 I have performed research studies evaluating all the possible complications of fillers.
-While lumps can be seen right after treatment, they rarely can appear 1 week to 6 months afterwards.
-This phenomenon, described as delayed onset nodules, is particularly noted after the injection of the Vycross© line of Juvederm fillers: Voluma ®, Volbella ® and Vollure ®.
-These nodules can be very difficult to treat but after detailed research I have created a protocol that includes injecting Hyalenex, steroids, antibiotics and 5-flourouracil.
+While lumps can be seen right after treatment, they rarely can appear 1 week to 6 months afterward.
+This phenomenon, described as delayed onset nodules, is particularly noted after the injection of the Vycross© line of Juvederm fillers: Voluma ®, Volbella ®, and Vollure ®.
+These nodules can be very difficult to treat but after detailed research, I have created a protocol that includes injecting Hyalenex, steroids, antibiotics, and 5-fluorouracil.

 There is a lot of variation in how much hyaluronidase needs to be injected and how many sessions you need.
-We charge a $150 consultation for an evaluation and this goes towards your treatment.
+We charge a $150 consultation for an evaluation.
 We then charge by the unit of Hylanex injected and the amount you need will vary.
-I generally prefer to inject over multiple sessions because there is a such thing as “overinjecting” the Hylanex.
-If you can bring notes from your injector for product used and location it was placed that is always helpful.
+I generally prefer to inject over multiple sessions because there is such thing as “over injecting” the Hylanex.
+If you can bring notes from your injector for the product used and the location it was placed that is always helpful.

 If filler is accidentally injected into an artery, it can clog the artery.
 This phenomenon is known as vascular compromise.
 You immediately will want to have hyaluronidase injected, take some aspirin, apply Nitro paste, and use warm compresses.
 The key for this treatment is early identification and many new injectors are not always able to diagnose this early on.
 If you have SEVERE bruising or blistering, you need to seek immediate attention and notify your injector.